gmickel/CodeWhisper/USAGE.md

 ```

 This workflow generates a codebase summary using CodeWhisper and then uses Anthropic's AI to analyze the summary and provide insights.

+## Troubleshooting

+Here are some common issues and their solutions:

+01. **Issue**: CodeWhisper is not recognizing my custom template.
+   **Solution**: Ensure that your custom template file has a `.hbs` extension and is in the correct directory.
+Use the `--custom-template` option with the full path to your template file.

+02. **Issue**: The generated output is empty or incomplete.
+   **Solution**: Check your file filters and ensure they're not excluding important files.
+Try running the command with the `--no-respect-gitignore` option to see if `.gitignore` is causing the issue.

+03. **Issue**: CodeWhisper is running slowly on large codebases.
+   **Solution**: Use more specific file filters to reduce the number of files processed.
+You can also try increasing the cache size or using a faster storage medium for the cache file.

+04. **Issue**: AI-assisted tasks are not producing the expected results.
+   **Solution**: Provide more detailed task descriptions and instructions.
+You can also try using a different AI model or adjusting the prompt in your custom template.

+05. **Issue**: Error "ANTHROPIC_API_KEY not set" when running AI-assisted tasks.
+   **Solution**: Ensure you've set the `ANTHROPIC_API_KEY` environment variable with your Anthropic API key.
+You can do this by running `export ANTHROPIC_API_KEY=your_api_key` before running CodeWhisper.

+For more complex issues or if these solutions don't help, please open an issue on the [CodeWhisper GitHub repository](https://github.com/gmickel/CodeWhisper/issues).